realxinzhao/paper-nfood2024-AgLaborEvolution-DisplayItems/README.md

 # Instruction
 ## Access to the data needed
-The source csv files (queried from GCAM output database) can be downloaded at the Zenodo archive:
+The source csv files (queried from GCAM output database) and the processed RDS data (for ths repo) can be downloaded at the Zenodo archive:

 ## Running the R project